Lurkars/gloomhavensecretariat/resources/app-comparison.md

 [^1.2]: Only support monster cards, dungeon cards must be drawn manually

 [^1.3]: Manually save/load states for multiple parties

+[^1.4]: All titles and initiatives implemented but most ability data still missing

 [^2.1]: Some special rules data not complete, but fully playable